Baseballfan5303/Baseballfan5303.github.io/_posts/2021-04-23-My-Live-First-Thoughts-on-MLB-The-Show-21.md

     than Xbox 2k13
 -   Nope, track fielding does not work for me.
 I need to have that ball icon.
--   The graphics seem laggy on the Xbox Oneâ€¦maybe because of framerate limits?
+-   The graphics seem laggy on the Xbox One maybe because of framerate limits?

 (13:50) I love Globe Life Field.